mrb/mrb.github.com/_posts/2015-03-06-the-false-economy-of-generated-methods.markdown

 end
 {% endhighlight %}

 The method `bar?` is generated for us because `bar` is a `Boolean`.
 The method is not something you can find by searching through the code base.
-It is only somethig you can know if you know how all of the underlying machinery of `SomeVeryLargeORMClass` works.
+It is only something you can know if you know how all of the underlying machinery of `SomeVeryLargeORMClass` works.
 After a while, this stops being convenient, and starts being annoying and expensive.

-According to everyone's favorite primary source of infalible and always perfect truths, Wikipedia, a false economy is defined as:
+According to everyone's favorite primary source of infallible and always perfect truths, Wikipedia, a false economy is defined as:

 > "... an action that saves money at the beginning but which, over a longer period of time, results in more money being spent or wasted than being saved."